THIS IS A STORY OF GOD’S LOVE CHASE AFTER THE BROKEN, REJECTED, CAST OFF AND FORLORN.

 flight from 1/2 way around the world that still made him late for the funeral.
 He finally arrived, travel

 weary and grief-stricken, but very surprised to see me!
 We fell into each others arms, cried, comforted and loved one another with mixed

 emotions in a joyful reunion mixed with grief I kissed him all over his whole face.
-I was in love again, for God had given me more love for him than I had
+I was in love again, for God had given me more love for him and both of us a new start, than I ever had

 before, and the joy of victory.